taisiat/bouncy-bee/README.md

   }
 ```

-If the bee is not yet launched, then `Bee.setTrajectory(direction)` is activated, and nudges `Bee.START_VEL`, which is the presumed start velocity.
+If the bee is not yet launched, then `Bee.setTrajectory(direction)` is activated, and nudges `Bee.START_VEL`.
 This velocity is a placeholder whose value overrides bee's `vel` once the bee is set in motion.
 Bee's `vel` is what dictates actual bee position during gameplay.

 <h5 a><strong><code>bee.js</code></strong></h5>